|Tim Roufs||extended search|

 I said, "How?
 Will you tell me?"

-This guy told me about that, which I already knew, and then he said, "I'll tell you.
+This guy told me about that -- which I already knew -- and then he said, "I'll tell you.
 You cut a stick about six feet long.
 Then you just throw the one loop over that small log or stick, and throw the other loop on a trail.
-Leave that stick tied to the other end lay.
+Leave that stick tied to the other end lay off to the side of the trail.
 That way the wire's hanging over the trail."
-When a deer comes, if it's a buck, you'll most generally catch him around the horns.
+When a deer comes -- if it's a buck -- you'll most generally catch him around the horns.
 It all depends on how you set it, and that depends on what you want.
 And if it's a yearling or a doe that you're after, you have to make the loop lower to the ground.
 Most generally, the deer carries his head low when he's walking on the trail.
 They're scenting, ya.
-And he said, "Ah, if you give him six feet in that cable, when he hits that snare and trips it he'll run for that six feet, and he's not coming back, he's gonna keep right on a-going.
+And he said, "Ah, if you give him six feet in that cable, when he hits that snare and trips it he'll run for that six feet, and he's not coming back; he's gonna keep right on a-going.
 But he doesn't go very far.
-When that six-foot stick gets between two trees he generally doesn't go far, he breaks his neck.
+When that six-foot stick gets between two trees he generally doesn't go far; he breaks his neck.
 And that's better and quicker yet.
 When he breaks his neck all you gotta do is stick it and drain the blood."

 "Well," I said, "is that good meat?"

 "Well, its pretty good.
 It's better than the labored meat.
 It all depends on how much he labors building up that slime and sweat in that torture that he has.
 Maybe if he's tortured too much the meat gets tough, really tough.
 I don't think that snare's good," he said, "but I tried it.
 I tried it."
-He said, "I tried it."
+He said, "I tried it anyway."

 Well that snaring sounds pretty good, but I wouldn't like to eat any animal that has been snared, except rabbit.
 They use softer metal for snaring a rabbit and he'll generally choke himself right away.

-They had spring-pole snares too, bah-saa-gIs-ko-gi-gan, in my olden days, and they were worse for deer yet.
+They had spring-pole snares too -- baasagiskoojigan* -- in my olden days, and they were worse for deer yet.
 They'd labor the deer even more with a spring-pole snare.
 That spring-pole trips and it pulls the deer up, but every time the deer jumps the pole just carries him and helps him.
 He's working and laboring with that too, and that's too much on an animal.
 So I don't think I'd want to eat venison in that shape.
 I suppose that's why the old way to snare was to use that trip-snare, that dead-fall.
 But those weren't any good for deer.
 They were only good for bear and small animals.

 That snaring's an awful death, and I wouldn't want to see the animals when they were struggling.
 I'd rather just cruise around and watch the animals.
 I'd like to watch the way they hide and run to protect themselves, the way they'd hide and look at you along the river banks, along the woods.
-The animals and creatures and all living things are there for you to take what you want, but respect them and don't waste them.
+The animals and creatures and all living things are there for you to take what you want, but respect them, and don't waste them.